iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 [production pipelines and CI/CD](https://dvc.org/doc/use-cases/ci-cd-for-machine-learning), this should also make the transition smoother.

-In this tutorial we have covered the simplest example with no GPU or Docker, and one that involves leveraging GPUs with the help of `nvidia-docker` and `iterativeai/cml:0-dvc2-base1-gpu`.
-In many cases, the next step in productionizing your workflows would be creating your own Docker image that you could use both for prototyping and for CI/CD workflows.
+In this tutorial we have covered the simplest example with no GPU, and one that involves leveraging GPUs with the help of a pre-configured Deep Learning AMI.
+In many cases, productionizing your workflows would require creating your own Docker image that you could use both for prototyping and for CI/CD workflows.
 If you'd like to learn how to create your own Docker images and use them with the Iterative Terraform provider, let us know and we'll write another tutorial about that!